unik-name/docs.unikname.network/docs/registering-as-delegate.md

 Congratulations!
 Now that you have:
 * a cryptoaccount with some UNIK
 * a @unikname linked to your cryptoaccount
+* a running instance of unn-core node configured as forger with your passphrase

 Now, you can register as a delegate!